-The UN Special Rapporteur on Violence against Women visited India in April/May 2013.
-She concluded that Dalit women and women from other marginalised groups exist "at the bottom of the political, economic and social systems, and they experience some of the worst forms of discrimination and oppression - thereby perpetuating their socio-economic vulnerability across generations."^{xi} The Special Rapporteur's 2009 report contains an overwhelming number of accounts of Dalit women in India being raped and beaten by higher castes, when attending their daily doings, such as working in the field, going the market or doing domestic work.
+The 2009 report of the UN Special Rapporteur on Violence against Women contains an overwhelming number of accounts of Dalit women in India being raped and beaten by higher castes, when attending their daily doings, such as working in the field, going the market or doing domestic work.
 Sometimes disputes over land and resources can be a cause of violence, but just as often they are violated simply because they are Dalit women.
-Almost all cases show that the Dalit women are punished by police officers when trying to file a complaint or threatened to remain silent, also by means of physical assaults and rape and threats of further recourses^{xii}.
+Almost all cases show that the Dalit women are punished by police officers when trying to file a complaint or threatened to remain silent, also by means of physical assaults and rape and threats of further recourses.
 The report reveals that the women in most cases are denied of their right to medical treatment for their injuries.
-The perpetrators are usually released on bail without arrest, police investigation or prosecution^{xiii}.
-Based on the evidence of the situation of Dalit women, the UN Special Rapporteur expresses special concern and urges the Indian Government to act.
+The perpetrators are usually released on bail without arrest, police investigation or prosecution and urges the Indian Government to act.